aaron-grau/curic/html-css/projects/aa_times/README.md

 - Render the partial as a child of the list element with the gear icon using `<%= render partial: 'shared/gear_dropdown' %>`
 - Click the gear icon to test the toggling of the `hidden` class.

-Style the dropdown in `_gear_dropdown.scss` according to the screenshot:
+Style the dropdown in `_gear_dropdown.scss` according to the mockup:

 - Style its position:
     + Position the icon relatively.